wouterd/wouterd.github.io/_posts/2014-04-16-some-docker-tips-and-tricks.markdown

 Example: `docker run --rm -i -t busybox /bin/bash`

 ### Commands Don't Run in a Shell
-If you docker run something, for example `docker run --rm busybox ls '/var/log/*''`, it will fail.
+If you `docker run` something that needs shell expansion, for example `docker run --rm busybox ls '/var/log/*'`, it will fail.
 Why this fails took me a while to figure out.
 The gotcha here is: you don't have a shell, the * is shell expansion and so you need a shell to be able to use that.
 The proper way to do this is:

     docker run --rm busybox sh -c 'ls /var/log/*'